Cascade Centar

 Cascade Centar was a shopping complex in Zagreb, Croatia.
-It was opened at the end of 2009 during the European financial crisis.
+It was opened at the end of 2009 during the euro area crisis.
 By 2011 it was clear there were not enough shoppers to cover the high rents, and tenants began to move out.
 The center went bankrupt in 2012.
-It was demolished in 2015.
+It was closed and converted into a hotel in 2015.

 Structure

 The mall is situated in the centre of Zagreb, about 500 m north of the main city square, bounded by Tkalčićeva Street and Mikloušićeva Street.
 It was built on a 18000 m2 lot leased from the Archdiocese of Zagreb for 99 years.
 The building covers 12319 m2.
 It has three floors and an underground garage with 180 parking spaces.
 The shops were accessed from four "streets" or terraces, of which the upper two are covered by a translucent roof.
 The east part of the center contains four apartments overlooking the gardens of the residential street.
 These are completely separated from the commercial part of the building.